josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ##  Resume advice

-I won't get too deep into the specifics on writing or designing resumes here; that's well-covered territory elsewhere online.
+I won't get too deep into writing or designing resumes here; that's well-covered territory elsewhere online.
 I do have a few specific points to keep in mind, however.

 ### Focus on effect, not actions